Palmer LTER Datasets

 Officially archived datasets are available on the EDI Data portal, as required by the LTER Network.
 Datasets are generally updated 6-12 months following each field season.

-Data collected by the research vessel during LTER cruises is also available in the Rolling Deck to Repository (R2R) catalog.
+Data collected during LTER cruises by the research vessel are also available in the Rolling Deck to Repository (R2R) catalog.

 Important Dataset Notes:

-- PAL2021 – Data is very limited, due to covid restrictions.
+- PAL2021 – Station data is very limited this year, due to covid restrictions.
+No LTER cruise this year.

-- PAL2122 – There was no field season this year, due to the pier rebuild.
+- PAL2122 – No field season this year, due to the Palmer Station pier rebuild.
+The LTER cruise occurred earlier than usual in Nov/Dec 2021.

 Merged Data Resources

 The following “merged” datasets include discrete water-column variables from over 10 different PAL datasets.
 These specially merged datasets include data from 1991 to present.

 - Merged data from annual PAL LTER field seasons at Palmer Station, Antarctica